swiftlang/swift-org-website/getting-started/_repl.md

 ### On Windows

 The REPL depends on Python bindings.
-You must ensure that Python is available in the path.
-The following command adds Python to the PATH so that it can be
+You must ensure that Python 3.7 is available in the path.
+The following command adds Python 3.7 from Visual Studio to `%PATH%` so that it can be used:
-used:

 ~~~ cmd
 path %ProgramFiles(x86)%\Microsoft Visual Studio\Shared\Python37_64;%PATH%